Lt-Lowlander/maritime_murder_mystery/README.md

 * Local Deployment instructions:

-  (for best results, run on a unix-based OS, with Ruby 2.4.5 or higher installed)
+  (for best results, run on a unix-based OS, with Ruby 2.4.5 or higher)

   A) In one tab of your command line application run:
     1)  $ ruby shell_commands.rb